Decoding CMMC Compliance: Understanding Its Evolution & Required Security Levels

 Level 1

 The first level of CMMC is all about establishing the foundations of one’s cybersecurity.
-It is a requirement for contractors who work with FCI to at least get certified for level 1.
-This is through abiding by the 17 basic cyber hygiene practices based on FAR 52.204-21 standards.
+Contractors who work with FCI must at least get certified for level 1.
+This is done by abiding by the 17 basic cyber hygiene practices based on FAR 52.204-21 standards.
 These practices are designed to protect covered contractor information systems and regulated access.

 Since FCI is categorized as non-sensitive information, contractors are allowed to do cybersecurity assessments independently, provided that the scores and the documentation are submitted to the Supplier Performance Risk Systems (SPRS) yearly.
 This also means that no third-party or government-led assessments are needed.